top of page

 Kyra Ricci Shaw, Ph.D.

-I’m Dr. Kyra Shaw, an environmental communicator and wildlife ecologist.
-My graduate research (PhD, Wildlife Ecology, UW–Madison) focused on understanding how visual art can be used as a tool for wildlife education and outreach.
-I am currently working at the Wisconsin Department of Natural Resources, where I am focused on promoting community involvement in wildlife conservation through social science research and the Snapshot Wisconsin community science program.
+I’m Dr. Kyra Shaw, an interdisciplinary social scientist and wildlife ecologist.
+My graduate research (PhD, Wildlife Ecology, UW–Madison) focused on understanding how visual art can facilitate conservation education and and communication.
+I am currently working at the Wisconsin Department of Natural Resources, where I am focused on promoting community connection to wildlife through social science research and the Snapshot Wisconsin community science program.

 IMG_6086.JPG